-However, this is changing as many high-performing organizations are adopting and implementing the latest available tools, technologies and methodologies to hire the best talent, reduce the rate of churn and boost morale and workplace engagement in order to improve productivity, decrease operational costs and boost the organizational bottom line.
+However, this is changing as many high-performing organizations are adopting and implementing the latest available tools, technologies, and methodologies for their workforce planning to hire the right people to hire the best talent, reduce the rate of churn and boost morale and workplace engagement in order to improve productivity, decrease operational costs and boost the organizational bottom line.

-Given the critical importance of strategic workforce planning and strategy to the overall organization success and growth, it is important to connect the workforce strategy to the overall corporate strategy.
+Given the critical importance of strategic workforce planning and strategy to the overall organization's success and growth, it is important to connect the workforce strategy to the overall corporate strategy.

 Workforce gaps can limit the execution of business strategies.
 Strategic workforce planning seeks to address this.
-While business leaders, and chief human resources executives routinely stress the importance of having data-driven decision making and strategic workforce planning frameworks in place, the lack of a consistent set of processes by which organizations can conduct the planning and predictive modelling often prevents the objective from getting realized.
+While business leaders and chief human resources executives routinely stress the importance of having data-driven decision making and human capital management frameworks in place, the lack of a consistent set of processes by which organizations can conduct the planning and predictive modeling often prevents the objective from getting realized.

 By investing in the right set of models and tools, high-performing organizations can use strategic workforce planning to ensure that they have the right talents in key areas to drive the business objectives strategically and cost-effectively.

-But for the strategy to be effective for workforce planning process , organizations need to find the right level of granularity.
+But for the strategy to be effective for the workforce planning process, organizations need to find the right level of granularity.
 Traditional planning frameworks tend to be poor at being sufficiently actionable, for example the standard aggregate-based models fail to help the organization identify and predict the exact individual at risk of turnover.

 But this is no longer the case.
-An infusion of data analytics and advanced planning/ modelling technologies are available to enterprises today for workforce planning process- providing them near-term actionable information on granular workforce supply risk and human capital management, while helping them create demand-based workforce scenario planning.
+An infusion of data analytics and advanced planning/ modelling technologies are available to enterprises today for the workforce planning process- providing them near-term actionable information on granular workforce supply risk and human capital management while helping them create demand-based workforce scenario planning.

-It is clear that strategic workforce planning and human capital management today needs to be dynamic and it should be connected to the organization’s strategic, financial and operational objectives and plannings.
+It is clear that strategic workforce and human capital management planning today needs to be dynamic, continuous and it should be connected to the organization’s strategic, financial and operational objectives and plannings.

 Anaplan is a cloud-based enterprise planning software that enables organizations to extensively and easily model broadly varied scenarios and deliver rolling forecasts that are updated automatically with relevant, current information.